-Surrounded by rural countryside and the Chattahoochee Forest, Sloppy Floyd Park offers outstanding fishing on two stocked lakes.
+Hike the Lake Loop at Sloppy Floyd State Park.
+Surrounded by rural countryside and the Chattahoochee Forest, Sloppy Floyd State Park offers outstanding fishing on two stocked lakes.
 Visitors can hike along three miles of lake loop trails and relax in swings while watching for the many bluebirds that live in the park.

-Gibbs Garden is 292 acres and the house and gardens include 220 acres, making it one of the nation’s largest residential estate gardens, beautiful all years long in every season.
+See the flowers at Gibbs Gardens.
+Gibbs Gardens is 292 acres and the house and gardens include 220 acres, making it one of the nation’s largest residential estate gardens.
+It's beautiful all year long!

 General Fun in the Georgia Mountains

 Camp in a yurt.
-There are several places in the mountains to experience this unique glamping over-night.s
+There are several places in the mountains to experience this unique glamping overnight.

 Go hiking with the kids.
 Beginner?
 No worries.
 Here are 125+ hikes that are 2 miles or less.

 Enjoy a tour of the Georgia Wine Highway.
-17 wineries stretch from Jasper to the border.
+Seventeen wineries stretch from Jasper to the border.
 Visit during Wine Weekend in March, or take your own tour.